symmy596/Advanced_Practical_Chemistry_Year_3/LESSONPLAN.md

 #### Lesson Plan

-The will be a self-led workshop where students will (in their own time) be able to work through an interactive Jupyter notebook, which will detail the mechanism of atomistic simulation.
-At the end, the students will use the pylj framework to build a simple molecular dynamics simulation and use this to preform a straight-forward application of molecular dynamics.
+The will be a self-led workshop where students will (in their own time) be able to work through an interactive <code>Jupyter notebook</code>, which will detail the mechanism of atomistic simulation.
+At the end, the students will use the <code>pylj</code> framework to build a simple molecular dynamics simulation and use this to preform a straight-forward application of molecular dynamics.
 This application will involve running simulations at a series of different atomic densities to reflect on the effect of density on a *typical* ideal gas system.

 This will likely take three quarters of the day and students are welcome to begin the week 3 tutorial.